Robert Stearns (pastor): Preaching

 Stearns preaches that "God has a plan, a purpose, a destiny for your life," using Biblical examples such as Esther, "an average, ordinary, everyday person who life had not dealt a good hand to," and yet "God had a plan for Esther."

 On seeking converts

 Because Christianity is an evangelizing religion, Stearns is often accused of or asked about seeking to convert Jews to Christianity.
 The question has sometimes been framed as, "As a Christian, how can you not want to convert us?" his response is, "Of course I would love to see you become Christians, but I would never seek to convert you."
 He explains that as an Evangelical Christian he believes that Christians and Jews have specific roles in God's plan, and that he personally has "too much respect" for the Jewish people to suggest that any Jew should become something else.

 Tabernacle Church

-In July 2013, Stearns was named as the bishop of a historic church in Orchard Park, New York, called the Tabernacle.
+In July 2013, Stearns was named as the bishop of a historic church in Orchard Park, New York, called the Full Gospel Tabernacle.
 He succeeded the church's longtime leader, Thomas F. Reid.